ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 | Function | Description |
 | :---|:---|
 initialize(appName:string, apiKey:string, deviceEvents:string) | The required initializer for the BMSAnalytics class when communicating with a Bluemix analytics service.
-This method must be called after the BMSClient.initializeWithBluemixAppRoute() method and before calling BMSAnalytics.send() or BMSLogger.send() enable() | Enable analytics logging. disable() | Disable analytics logging. isEnabled(callback:function) | Returns whether or not analytics logging is enabled.
+This method must be called after the BMSClient.initialize() method and before calling BMSAnalytics.send() or BMSLogger.send() enable() | Enable analytics logging. disable() | Disable analytics logging. isEnabled(callback:function) | Returns whether or not analytics logging is enabled.
 The first parameter of the callback function is the returned boolean value. setUserIdentity(identity:string) | Identifies the current application user.
 To reset the userId, set the value to null. log(eventMetadata:Object) | Write analytics data to file. send(callback:function) | Send the accumulated analytics logs to the Bluemix server.
-Analytics logs can only be sent if the BMSClient was initialized via the initializeWithBluemixAppRoute() method.
+Analytics logs can only be sent after calling the BMSClient.initialize() method.

 ### MCAAuthorizationManager